Skip to content

 Who is the Academy for?

 'Last year, we started a Gaudeamus Music Week Academy for the five nominated composers.
 The working week should help the young artists on their way in daily music practice.
 Together with the performers, they rehearse their piece and get valuable feedback on what works and what doesn't work.
-Previously, it still remained mainly a paper affair: the selected and nominated scores were performed by the ensemble on duty, but there was no interaction with the creator.
+Previously, it remained mainly a paper affair anyway: the selected and nominated scores were performed by the ensemble on duty, but there was no interaction with the creator.

 The formula proved enormously successful, but because we only offered the working week to the five nominees, other interested parties fell by the wayside.
 So this year, we have broadened the Academy: now the workshops, reading sessions, master classes, a presentation and the two-day symposium on Music and Politics are open to everyone.
 Those who are not nominated have to bear the costs themselves, but there is huge interest - there are also many foreign participants.